Anakaa v Firstsource Solutions Ltd Posted In: Case Law

-Type of Claim / JurisdictionSickness and Absence, Disciplinary and Grievance Issues
+Type of Claim / JurisdictionAbsence and Sickness, Discipline and Grievance

 We look at this case now because the issue of whether itemised pay slips have to be given to employees in hard copy was raised as a question under our First Tuesday email this week and Employment Judge Neil Drennan QC pointed out that the Anakaa case covered this point in a Northern Ireland Court of Appeal case last year.
 The case also made comment on another issue that comes up regularly with Legal-Island customers - what to do about employees who hand in sick notes prior to disciplinary or grievance meetings.

 In relation to this second point, the Court made the following comment:

 "The appellant was suspended from work on 2 April 2012.
 He was given a suspension letter on that date and on 4